 These beautiful blooms – over 275,000 of them – are a living holocaust memorial; the organization’s goal is to plant 1.5 million flowers worldwide.
 Stroll through one of the many downtown plantings, including the “ribbon of awareness” between the Center for Civil and Human Rights and the King Center, or head to Dunwoody’s Brook Run Park where 5,000 bulbs have been planted as part of the initiative.

-Less than an hour north of Atlanta, this award-winning botanical garden has 220 acres of plants, streams and waterfalls, and is carpeted with over 20 million daffodils in spring.
+Less than an hour north of Atlanta, this award-winning botanical garden has 220 acres of plants, streams and waterfalls, and is carpeted with over 20 million daffodils, opening on March 4.
 You’ll also see ferns, azaleas, dogwood and cherry blossoms and more.
-In May, the daffodils are highlighted by Art Blooms, a temporary installation of art by students in the Master Craftsman program at Kennesaw State University.
 Other not-to-miss displays include the Manor House Gardens, Japanese Gardens and Water Lily Gardens.
 Advance ticket purchase is required.
 Ball Ground.
+Opens March 1.

 More Great Places to See Spring Blooms

 State Botanical Garden of Georgia; Athens.